-If you're a cat owner aged 18 years old or over, have some time to spare and are interested in becoming a PAT Volunteer, simply download our application form (see Document Downloads) and return to us at firstname.lastname@example.org or post to the National Office.
+If you're a cat owner aged 18 years old or over, have some time to spare and are interested in becoming a PAT Volunteer, simply complete our online application form.

 Once we have registered your interest in becoming a volunteer, you'll receive a step-by-step guide on how to progress your application.